DarthSim/overmind/README.md

 #### Specifying a Procfile

-If a Procfile isn't located in your working directory, you can specify it:
+If a `Procfile` isn't located in your working directory, you can specify the exact path:

 ```bash
 $ overmind start -f path/to/your/Procfile
 $ OVERMIND_PROCFILE=path/to/your/Procfile overmind start
 ```

-#### Running only specified processes
+#### Running only the specified processes

-You can specify the names of the processes you want to run:
+You can specify the names of processes you want to run:

 ```bash
 $ overmind start -l web,sidekiq